InitnelaV/InitnelaV/README.md

 - 👋 Hi, I’m InitnelaV

-A passionate IT Technician who uses 'Frenglish' in coding.
+A passionate IT Technician who search to specialize in Python language (it's basic, i know...)

 Open to learning more about Python.
 Open to working on collaborative projects.